vbrusca/JsonPL/README.md

 4. Adding an "imports" attribute to the class object, type of array, that stores loaded classes, @imports.class_name.vars.var_name, @imports.class_name.funcs.func_name.
 5. Step through execution and proper line number tracking.
 6. An IDE to demonstrate how concise the language can be when an IDE is present to automate creating the JSON encoding.
+7. A more concise text based way to write JsonPL native code.
+8. Moving all the documentation to the wiki.
+9. Release of version 0.5.5 for the three main interpreters.

 ## URL Function Call:
 Now you can use URLs to handle function calls opening up a web layer of callable functions to the language.
 This addition makes the language highly distributed.
 Levels of function calling:
 1. Normal: JsonPL defined function.
+2. Library: JsonPL function defined in a class objected registered in the classes attribute.
-2. System: Function defined in the native language of the interpreter.
+3. System: Function defined in the native language of the interpreter.
-3. URL: Function defined on the specified server.
+4. URL: Function defined on the specified server.

 <pre>
 {